zzh2027/zzh2027.github.io/zzhCalculator/README.md

 ## zzhCalculator

-- Realize and calculate the squared root of any number with a given accuracy
+- Realize and calculate the squared root of any number with a given accuracy **without the help of math**